Towards Semantic Equivalence of Tokenization in Multimodal LLM: Methodology

 where $\text{KNN}(\bm{x}_{i,j}, \bm{X})$ denotes the $K$-nearest neighbors of $\bm{x}_{i,j}$ in $\bm{X}$.
 We then measure the minimal distance $\delta_{i,j}$ between the feature $\bm{x}_{i,j}$ and other features with higher density:

 Finally, we summarize the score $s_{i,j}$ of the feature by combining the local density $\rho_{i,j}$ and minimal distance $\delta_{i,j}$ as $\rho_{i,j} \times \delta_{i,j}$.
-Based on the score, we select the location $(i,j)$ of the visual feature that has the highest score $s_{i,j}$ and has not yet been assigned to a cluster, and iteratively assign the visual feature into a certain cluster until a stopping condition is satisfied, at which point the final scope is added as an additional mask to explain any remaining visual embeddings.
-The detailed process is described formally in Appendix $\S$\ref{detailed:algorithm}.
+Based on the score, we select the location $(i,j)$ of the visual feature that has the highest score $s_{i,j}$ and has not yet been assigned to a cluster and iteratively assign the visual feature into a certain cluster until a stopping condition is satisfied, at which point the additional mask is added for any remaining visual embeddings.
+The detailed algorithm is described in Appendix $\S$\ref{app:token_cluster}.